Polish–Soviet War

-Names and dates
+Names and ending dates

 The war is known by several names.
 "Polish–Soviet War" is the most common but other names include "Russo–Polish War" (or "Polish–Russian War") and "Polish–Bolshevik War".
 This last term (or just "Bolshevik War" (Wojna bolszewicka)) is most common in Polish sources.
 In some Polish sources it is also referred to as the "War of 1920" (Wojna 1920 roku).

-There is disagreement over the dates of the war.
-The Encyclopædia Britannica begins its "Russo-Polish War" article with the date range 1919–1920 but then states, "Although there had been hostilities between the two countries during 1919, the conflict began when the Polish head of state Józef Piłsudski formed an alliance with the Ukrainian nationalist leader Symon Petlyura (21 April 1920) and their combined forces began to overrun Ukraine, occupying Kiev on 7 May."
-Some Western historians, including Norman Davies, consider mid-February 1919 the beginning of the war.
-However, military confrontations between forces that can be considered officially Polish and the Red Army were already happening by late autumn 1918 and in January 1919.
-The city of Vilnius, for example, was taken by the Soviets on 5 January 1919.

-The ending date is given as either 1920 or 1921; this confusion stems from the fact that while the ceasefire came into force on 18 October 1920, the official treaty ending the war was signed on 18 March 1921.
+The ending year of the conflict is variously given as either 1920 or 1921; this confusion stems from the fact that while the ceasefire came into force on 18 October 1920, the official treaty ending the war was signed on 18 March 1921.
 While the events of late 1918 and 1919 can be described as a border conflict and only in spring 1920 were both sides engaged in an all-out war, the warfare that took place in late April 1920 was an escalation of the fighting that had begun a year and a half earlier.